Conserving and educating

 The Society’s President, Dr. Roy Lumby PhD, is a respected authority on the 1920s and 1930s.
 He completed his Master of Architecture degree by thesis entitled: An Architecture of Business: Sydney’s Office Buildings of the 1920s and 1930s.

 - An emphasis on architecture – but also embracing sculpture, ceramics, furniture, cinema, fashion, planes, trains and cars.

 - An ongoing educational programme covering walks, talks and social functions.

 A voluntary and non-profit organisation

 The Twentieth Century Heritage Society of NSW is a non-profit organisation, run by a voluntary committee, generally meeting every two months.
-It publishes a regular newsletter, The News, with back issues available for free download.
+It publishes a regular newsletter, The News, with selected back issues available for free download.

-Strong international links
+Strong international and interstate links

 The Society is in regular contact with heritage groups both interstate and overseas.
 It often calls on these groups for letters of support in its lobbying for protection of NSW buildings in danger of demolition or of unsympathetic renovation or modification.

 The Society reciprocates by lending its support to these other groups in their efforts to conserve their own heritage and built environment.
 It has helped groups in Western Australia, Victoria, the Phillipines, Canada, the USA, the UK, and elswhere.

 International Coalition of Art Deco Societies (ICADS)